|tate hince-larince (larince) wrote,|

 That was why, at seventeen, Tate packed up what little he owned in his old Chevy truck and took off without so much as leaving his grandparents a note.
 He had graduated high school with an impressive grade point average and had every intention to further his education, but he needed to spend some time discovering himself beyond the city he'd come to know.

 After two years of traveling, Tate found himself drawn to Las Vegas.
 He picked up a part-time job, enrolled himself in college, and landed a place to live with a roommate he'd snagged the safest way possible (Read: Craigslist).
 Several years later, Tate found himself in the middle of law school, schmoozing the Vegas elite in dive bars and at charity events, hoping to snag a place at the table.
-A chance meeting led him to the Ranch, and Tate hasn't looked back.
+A chance meeting led him to a brothel called Rattlesnake Ranch.
+The allure of the pay, combined with the ability to set his own hours, drew him in as a sex worker.
+He was there for roughly eighteen months before he was properly introduced to the man that would become his best friend and, eventually, his husband.
+In agreement, the pair left their mutual posts as sex workers to take their place as management, hoping to make an impact on a place that had given the both of them an adoptive family.